vivocha/appointments-scheduler-docs/README.md

 `to`: optional, UTC ISO 8601 date string to including appointments set before that date; if parameter isn't provided, `to` is computed as `from + 1 month`;

-`offsetPast`: optional, minimum value is 0.
+`offsetPast`: optional, positive integer.
 The number of days to subtract to the `from` param as the start date to get the Calendar events.
 If `from` is not specified then days will be subtracted to the current (_now_) date and hour.
 Used only when query parameter `format=ical`;

-`offsetFuture`: optional, minimum value is 0.
+`offsetFuture`: optional, positive integer.
 The number of days to add to the `to` param as the end date to which get the Calendar events'.
 If `to` is not specified then days will be added to the current (_now_) date and hour.
 Used only when query parameter `format=ical`;

 `padding`: optional, if set to `true`, include padding in events total duration in the returned iCalendar format; total duration of the event will be event duration + padding.
 If set to false or not specified, then the event doesn't include the padding in the iCalendar format;